By Rakiya A,Muhammad

 He continues, “The policies exist, but we often see a gap in their implementation.”
 Funding, resources, and political will are lacking, particularly in rural areas, leading to an unmet need for educational facilities.”

-The distance to school was one of the significant barriers the Sokoto State Strategic Plan wanted to tackle.
-For many, the nearest school is several miles away.
+Distance to school was one of the significant barriers the Sokoto State Strategic Plan aimed to tackle.
+For many, the nearest school remains several miles away.
+In many communities, the absence of secondary schools brings girls’ educational journeys to an abrupt and premature end after their early years of schooling.

-Mallam Muhammadu Aliyu, a community leader, explains that most families believe allowing their girls to go outside their areas for schooling is too dangerous and financially demanding.
+Mallam Muhammadu Aliyu, a community leader, explains that most families believe allowing their girls to attend schools outside their areas is too dangerous and financially demanding.

-Professor Mustapha Namaka, Director General of the Agency for Female Education, notes many dropouts and those who have never attended school.
+Professor Mustapha Namaka, Director General of the Agency for Female Education, notes that many dropouts and those who have never attended school are affected.

 However, he asserts that the current administration is committed to addressing the issue, stating that education is the second item on their nine-point agenda.